 Is it time for you to see how pain can be moved out of the driver seat into the back seat or even the boot?
 Would you like to learn how to do the things that are important to you and live well despite the pain being present?
 If so this programme can help you.

 The programme will: encourage compassionate exploration of how things are now and the potential contributors to your pain; empower you to move back into the driving seat; explore helpful strategies; and see what changes you can make to be able to what’s important to you despite pain.
 This doesn’t mean ignoring the pain and pushing on regardless, this tends to create pain flares and fatigue.
 You will build a deeper awareness of body and mind as we explore things, awareness and understanding are part of making changes.
 We will also look at some of the pain science, what the evidence tells us about pain and relate this to you in your world.

+The PACE’s & SIM’s, listed below, are woven throughout the pain programme.
 The PACE’s and SIM’s below are acronyms I developed and use in clinic.
 They are also woven throughout my book, pending publication.